Microsoft Security • Investigation Hub • KQL Threat Hunting

 This investigation explains how to detect sender mismatch using EmailEvents and why it matters for spoofing detection.

-Lesson: What the user sees isn’t always what the system processed — mismatched domains are where spoofing begins.
+Lesson: what the user sees isn’t always what the system processed — mismatched domains are where spoofing begins.

 EmailEvents Sender Mismatch Microsoft Defender